-Now that you know that branding is one of the most important aspects of a business, aside from the financial and technical aspects, the next step is to creating a restaurant branding mockup.
+Now that you know that branding is one of the most important aspects of a business, aside from the financial and technical aspects, the next step is to create a restaurant branding mockup.
 You can create a branding mockup using tools like Canva or download free templates from the web.
-Create your own restaurant branding guideline that you can alter with your restaurant identity and logo to make it look like yours.
+Create your own restaurant branding guidelines that you can alter with your restaurant identity and logo to make it look like yours.

 Promote Your Business Online

 Once you’ve finished your branding guidelines, use it to increase brand awareness and build a loyal customer base across all internet marketing platforms where your restaurant has a presence.